 Jürgen Müller (Ed.)
 (2001-2011) Movies of the 30s, Movies of the 40s, Movies of the 50s, Movies of the 60s, Movies of the 70s, Movies of the 80s, Movies of the 90s, Movies of the 2000s, and 100 All-Time Favorite Movies—In this series of books, the editor selects the most important films of each decade.
 Combined, they form a mainstream list that also leans highbrow.

 National Film Review (1988) 500 Best British and Foreign Films—The organization lists 500 recommended films from nations other than the United States.
 About 43% are British with the rest from a variety of nations.

 Tim Newark (2016) 50 Great War Films—A list of war films.

-Peter M. Nichols (2003) The New York Times Essential Library Children's Movies: A Critic's Guide to the Best Films Available on Video and DVD—The New York Times film critic recomends films that families can watch together in a mainstream leaning list.
+Peter M. Nichols (2003) The New York Times Essential Library Children's Movies: A Critic's Guide to the Best Films Available on Video and DVD—The New York Times film critic recomends films that families can watch together.
 The definition of "children's movies" is very broad and includes films like High Noon, The Longest Day, and North by Northwest.